leokhoa/laragon/README.md

-# Laragon - The Dev Environment for Web Artisans
+# Laragon - The Dev Environment for Entrepreneurs

 ## What is Laragon?